olewsaa/Yacht-computer/GPSD Position and Time/README.md

 As many other devices also present themselves as ttyACM? this might lead to conflicts.
 The CANbus to USB device and a few others also show up as ttyACM?, this need to be sorted out, trial and error.
 The assigngment sequence seems to be reproducable.
-It's possible to bind each device to a specific USB port, but this is on the to-do list.
+More on this below.

 Installing gpsd is straightforward
 ```